63rd Academy Awards: Ceremony information

 Riding on the critical praise from last year's ceremony, the Academy rehired former film producer and former Directors Guild of America president Gilbert Cates to oversee production of the Oscar ceremony for the second straight time.
 Two months before the awards gala, Cates selected actor and comedian Billy Crystal to host the show for the second consecutive year.
-In a statement released by AMPAS, Crystal joked, "It's a great honor, and I hope to bring the show in under nine hours."
+Crystal made light of the honor by saying, "It's a great honor, and I hope to bring the show in under nine hours."

-As with the last year's theme of "Around the World in 3 1/2 Hours," Cates centered the show around a theme.
-He christened the ceremony with the theme "100 Years of Film" in celebration to the centennial of the development of both the kinetoscope by Thomas Edison and celluloid film by Eastman Kodak.
+As with last year's theme of "Around the World in 3 1/2 Hours," Cates centered the show around a theme.
+He christened the ceremony with the theme "100 Years of Film" in celebration of the centennial of the development of both the kinetoscope by Thomas Edison and celluloid film by Eastman Kodak.
 In tandem with the theme, the show featured an ambitious opening segment.
 Actor Michael Caine introduced the segment live via satellite from the Salon Indien du Grand Café in Paris, where the short film L'Arrivée d'un train en gare de La Ciotat made its debut in 1895.
-After a brief clip of the film, the show cut back to the Shrine Auditorium stage where actress Jasmine Guy and other dancers performed whilst a montage of film clips were projected in the background.
-Filmmaker Chuck Workman filmed a vignettes featuring actors such as Sally Field, Andy García, and Anjelica Huston discussing the first movie the actors watched.
+After a brief clip of the film, the show cut back to the Shrine Auditorium stage, where actress Jasmine Guy and other dancers performed while a montage of film clips was projected in the background.
+Filmmaker Chuck Workman filmed a vignette featuring actors such as Sally Field, Andy García, and Anjelica Huston discussing the first movie the actors watched.

 Several other people participated in the production of the ceremony.
 Film composer and musician Bill Conti served as musical director for the ceremony.
-Dancer Debbie Allen choreographed a dancer number showcasing the Best Original Score nominees.
+Dancer Debbie Allen choreographed a dance number showcasing the Best Original Score nominees.
 Despite losing eight members of her band in a plane crash, a visibly emotional Reba McEntire performed the Best Original Song nominee "I'm Checkin' Out" from the film Postcards from the Edge.
 At the beginning of the ceremony, wrangler Lisa Brown escorted host Crystal, and Beechnut, a horse that was prominently featured in the upcoming film City Slickers.

 This ceremony was the last year in which there were no official nominees for Academy Award for Best Visual Effects.
-Back to the Future Part III, Dick Tracy, Ghost and Total Recall advanced to a second stage of voting, but only Total Recall received a requisite average and it was given a special achievement Oscar.
+Back to the Future Part III, Dick Tracy, Ghost and Total Recall advanced to a second stage of voting, but only Total Recall received the requisite average, and it was given a special achievement Oscar.